U.S. Citizenship After Green Card: A Lawyer Explains

-If you are a lawful permanent resident or have a conditional resident permit in the United States which means you have a green card, it is critical to apply to become a US citizen as soon as possible.
+Suppose you are a lawful permanent resident or have a conditional resident permit in the United States which means you have a green card.
+In that case, applying to become a U.S. citizen is critical as soon as possible.

 After all United States, citizenship provides a range of benefits such as:

-- the ability to live abroad without losing your US residency
+- Ability to live abroad without losing your U.S. residency

 - You must be at least 18 years old.

-- You must have had a continuous residence of at least three months in the state or US Citizenship and Immigration Services district in which you are applying to become a citizen.
+- You must have had a continuous residence of at least three months in the state or USCIS district in which you are applying to become a citizen.

 - Taking the oath of allegiance.